 - if a site is in the early stages of development and activities are of lesser impact, bond amounts can be calculated on that basis and be adjusted as production activities increase over time.

 Establishment and management of rehabilitation bonds

-Find out more about our rehabilitation bonds policies and the methods used in assessing rehabilitation liability for mining and extractive operations.
+Find out more about our rehabilitation bonds policies and procedures and the methods used to assess rehabilitation liability for mining and extractive operations.

-Exploration, mining and quarry authority holders can also contact Earth Resources Regulation’s Rehabilitation Liabilities and Bonds team at RLAB@ecodev.vic.gov.au if they wish to discuss the requirements for their site(s).
+Exploration, mining and extractive industries authority holders can also contact Earth Resources Regulation’s Rehabilitation Liability Assessments and Bonds team at RLAB@ecodev.vic.gov.au if they wish to discuss the requirements for their site(s).